Cash Me Outside’s Danielle Bregoli Defends Mom After A Nasty Brawl [Video]

 Cash Me Outside’s Danielle Bregoli defends mom saying the two were just messing around

 The 15-year-old star is making headlines again after a leaked video surfaced online which shows mother-and-daughter in a nasty brawl.
 Mom Barbara Ann was seen attacking Danielle Bregoli and pulling her hair on-camera.
-It happened when Dani was around 11 or 12 years old.
+It happened when Dani was around 11 or 12-years-old.
 According to the Cash Me Outside’s Danielle Bregoli, she said that “we [me and my mom] were play fighting on the floor and I hit her too hard so she just kinda’ pushed me to the floor.
 That’s all that happened.
 That’s how we fight.”

 It is quite an alarming excuse considering it almost reached borderline child abuse.
 Barbara was seen cursing and calling her daughter a b**** a couple of times in the vid.
 She was also seen pulling Danielle’s hair and angrily screaming, “You think you’re f***ing tough?”